System

 Services are running in the background for accomplishing tasks.
 These services include:

-NTP: Network Time Protocol service.
+- NTP: Network Time Protocol service.

-Mender: System update service.
+- Mender: System update service.

-Soolog: Remote and local syslog service.
+- Soolog: Remote and local syslog and metric service.

-SNMPD: SNMP Services
+- SNMPD: SNMP Services

-VPP: Router service.
+- VPP: Router service.
 Restarting this service is like restarting the router.

 Commands